pol-sb/MDTraj/input/readme.md

   * Also it will be implemented a read from file subroutine in the next version.

 #### Density
 The density have units of kg/m^3 .
+Must specify the number of atoms per side.

 #### Temperature